welainom/BlueStamp-Engineering-William-Liu/index.md

 ![Headstone Image](hbriddd.png)

-This is a diagram of an H-bridge configuration, which is commonly used to control DC Motors.
+Figure 1: This is a diagram of an H-bridge configuration, which is commonly used to control DC Motors.
 Q1, Q2, Q3, and Q4 are switches that control current flow.
 The H-bridge configuration, with its four switches, allows you to control the direction of the motor by selectively turning on pairs of transistors.
 For example, in my project, when I want the robot to move forward, I would turn on switches Q1 and Q4, while leaving Q2 and Q3 off.

 **Parts Used:**
 - Raspberry Pi 4: A small minicomputer that controls everything in this project.
-Wired everything to this and used it to control power to the motors.
+Wired everything to this and used it to control power to the motors (See Figure 1).
 - DC Motors: Two electrical motors that use Direct Current (DC) to produce mechanical force.
 Uses an electromagnet to change the direction of current in the motor.
 - L298H Driver Board: A H-bridge motor driver board that is used to connect the Pi to the DC motors.
-A H-bridge is an electronic circuit that switches the polarity of a voltage.
+A H-bridge is an electronic circuit that switches the polarity of a voltage (See Figure 2).
 - 6V Power Source: Supplies the L298H driver board with power.
 - Portable Battery Source: Supplies the Raspberry Pi with power.

 ![Headstone Image](resized rpi setup.gif)
 ![Headstone Image](hbridge (1).jpg)

-Left: Raspberry Pi 4, Right: L298H Driver Board
+Figure 1: Raspberry Pi 4, Figure 2: L298H Driver Board

 **Challenges:**
 When completing this milestone, I faced a number of challenges.
 Firstly, connecting the Raspberry Pi to my computer took a whole day of trial and error until it finally connected.
 Additionally, the wiring was a challenge.
 It took me a while to find out which output and input pins on the L298H Driver Board corresponded with which motor.
 After I finished these tasks, writing code was much simpler.